noidexe/Enjin-Coin-Documentation/docs/unity.md

 #### Select Platform

 Use Select Platform to choose what platform you want to work with.
 You have 3 choices:

-* Kovan Testnet - Our primary testnet sandbox.
+* Kovan Testnet - Our primary testnet sandbox. `https://kovan.cloud.enjin.io/`

-* EnjinX Platform - Our primary mainnet platform.
-* Custom Platform - Specify the URL to a custom platform.
+There will be other platforms available at launch.

 #### Login
 Right now, accounts are platform specific, so if you are having trouble logging in